TORONTO METROPOLITAN UNIVERSITY

 Note: In order for a student to pass a course, a minimum overall course mark of 50% must be obtained.
 In addition, for courses that have both "Theory and Laboratory" components, the student must pass the Laboratory and Theory portions separately by achieving a minimum of 50% in the combined Laboratory components and 50% in the combined Theory components.
 Please refer to the "Course Evaluation" section above for details on the Theory and Laboratory components (if applicable).

 2. The official final exam will be announced by the timetabling department.
 The final exam includes materials discussed from the beginning to the end.
-The duration will be 3 hours.
+It will be a closed book exam and of 3 hours duration.

-Refer to the course webpage on D2L for updated information on the Midterm and Final Exam schedules and coverage.
+Note: Refer to the course webpage on D2L Brightspace for updated information on the Midterm and Final Exam schedule and coverage.

-2. There are lab tests that are conducted individually.
-There are two lab tests worth a total of 15%.
+2. The lab tests are conducted individually.
+There are two lab tests worth a total of XX%.
 The first lab test is conducted after labs 1 to 3 are completed.
-It is worth 8%.
+It is worth XX%.
 The second lab test is conducted after labs 4 and 5 are completed.
-It is worth 7%.
+It is worth XX%.
 Lab tests are scheduled for one hour per person and have small pre-lab, implementation, and post- lab reports handed in.
 These test reports are written per person, will be marked and posted online.
-There is “no question asked” policy for lab tests.
-Students must use actual lab sessions as their practice run, as there is no practice lab prior to the tests
+There is no question asked policy for lab tests.
+Students must use actual lab sessions as their practice run, as there is no practice lab session (or make-up) prior to the tests.

 Course Content